-Typically, elder law attorneys handle legal areas such as:
+Our elder law attorneys handle legal matters in the following areas:

-- Long-Term Care: The planning for and facilitating of long-term care, and the unique complex of issues that arise in situations where someone requires long-term and/or intensive care.
+- Long-term care: Planning for and facilitating long-term care, and the unique complex of issues that arise in situations where someone requires long-term and/or intensive care.

-- Estate Planning: Using tools like wills, trusts, healthcare directives, and powers of attorney to map out a comprehensive plan for your assets and property after your death, as well as a chain of command for decision-making in case you become incapacitated.
+- Estate planning: Using tools like wills, trusts, health care directives, and powers of attorney to map out a comprehensive plan for your assets and property during your lifetime and after your death, as well as a chain of command for decision-making in case you become incapacitated.

 - Guardianship: A structure of protection to employ when someone becomes legally incapacitated, which allows a friend, loved one, or appointed professional to take legal responsibility over their decisions to ensure their safety and wellbeing.